Arthur Singe: Tour of England

-It was at this point in the tour when things took a severe turn for the worst.
+It was at this point in the tour when things took a severe turn for the worse.
 Mair resumed his managerial duties and immediately five players refused to play.
 Amongst them was Singe and given there were several injuries in the side by this point of the tour where 25 matches had already been played it meant that only 15 men were available to choose from for the match with the Yorkshire representative team.
 New Zealand subsequently lost the match 17 points to 16.
 An article appearing in the Evening Post on 20 December went into considerable detail about the issues that had arisen throughout the tour and speculated that their match with Hunslet may be their last which would result in a £2,000 loss for the New Zealand Rugby League.
 This did not turn out to be the case but laid bare the significance of the problems.
 After the refusal of the players to play in the match with Yorkshire, Mair decided that six of them should be sent home but "the English League intervened, and informed Mr. Mair that it would not be responsible for the return fares of the players.
 There upon there was another conference at which the English League Council considered the claims of the disaffected players and the financial position of the tour.
 It was around £2,500 short of breaking even and so they made the decision to carry on without Mair and the striking players.
 On 22 December the New Zealand Rugby League Council endorsed the suspension of Mair along with 5 striking players which included Singe.
 The Council decided to carry on the tour with Mr. G. H. Ponder the financial manager of the tour managing the side.
 Mair and Ponder were the New Zealand Council representatives during the tour due to the distance from New Zealand and it was consequently them and the English League Council that had to make these decisions with the New Zealand Rugby League largely being relegated to observers from afar.

 Then on 13 January a report out of London quoted Singe as saying "we were left at Harrogate at Christmas almost penniless.
 The Welsh Rugby League Council was very good, and presented money to take us home.
 We claim that the best team was not played throughout the tour".
 Meanwhile Neil Mouat had stated that he had no intention of publicly defending himself or the other dissentients, but they have been grossly misjudged.
 Recently we frankly stated our case to the Rugby League Council, who are now laying the matter before the New Zealand Council demanding an inquiry into the conduct of the tour" of which it was thought there would be a £1,500 deficit to take care of.